 - What recent state elections mean for Modi and his ruling BJP party, in Modi’s BJP Shores Up Its National Dominance With State Elections Sweep

 - How recent events have exposed chinks in Modi and the BJP’s armor, in Modi’s Aura of Invincibility Is Starting to Crumble

 Kashmir and the Conflict With Pakistan

 The long-simmering tensions between India and Pakistan threatened to boil over in early 2019, when a Pakistani-based terrorist group killed 40 Indian paramilitary personnel in the disputed Kashmir region.
-Weeks later, Modi sent his response in the form of an air attack on a terrorist training camp inside Pakistan’s borders, although questions persist about just how effective this strike actually was.
+Weeks later, Modi sent his response in the form of an air attack on a terrorist training camp inside Pakistan’s borders, although questions persist about just how effective that strike actually was.
 Though the situation eventually calmed, Modi later revoked Kashmir’s autonomous status, once again raising tensions with Islamabad.
-The two sides recently agreed to recommit to a cease-fire on the Line of Control that separates them in Kashmir, but much more will be required to ease the tensions that make the region such a flashpoint.
+The two sides subsequently agreed to recommit to a cease-fire on the Line of Control that separates them in Kashmir, but much more will be required to ease the tensions that make the region such a flashpoint.